 The medical standard of care is defined as the level of medical care that a trained, skilled and competent healthcare professional, who has a background similar to your doctor and worked in the same field, would have provided to you under similar circumstances.

 If you are considering contacting an attorney about filing a medical malpractice lawsuit, think about that definition.

-If you had seen a different doctor in the same field, would they have provided you with similar treatment in the same circumstance?
+If you had seen a different doctor in the same field, would they have provided you with similar medical care in the same circumstance?
 If you think you would have received better treatment from another doctor and believe you have suffered harm as a result of treatment that did not make the standard of care, you may have reason to launch a medical malpractice lawsuit.

 What Is a Medical Malpractice Lawsuit?

 Medical malpractice can be the result of a negligent act or an omission by a healthcare professional or by an institution like a hospital.
-To prove that malpractice occurred, the plaintiff or their attorney should be able to show the following qualifications of medical malpractice.
+To prove that malpractice occurred, the plaintiff or their attorney should be able to show the following qualifications of medical malpractice:

 1. The Standard of Care Was Not Met

 Every patient expects that their physician or healthcare professional will give them healthcare that follows the standard of care for their particular field.
-If the standard care has not been met, and the plaintiff or the lawyer can prove this, they can establish negligence.
+If the standard care has not been met and the plaintiff or the lawyer can prove this, they can establish negligence.